 Marisol Catchings draws upon her Chicana and Black ancestry to design and create a wide variety of accessories that uplift indigenous art practices.
 Her pieces, many of which make use of vibrant textiles from across Latin America and Africa, will make stunning additions to any wardrobe!

-CanDid Art Accessories
+CanDid Art Accessories (various locations)

 CanDid Art is the brainchild of Oakland-born, self-taught jewelry designer Candice Cox.
 Her work is “inspired infinitely by research and affinity with African visual culture, indigenous design vernacular, and cosmic geometry,” and is meticulously handcrafted using recycled and found materials when possible.
 Get free shipping by using the code FREESHIP when you order online See the full list of retail locations here

 In the market for beautiful flower arrangements?
 Look no further than Gorgeous & Green!
 Their designs use local and organic plants, and they offer delivery via bike courier in the East Bay.
 Their brick-and-mortar store in Berkeley is “part florist, part local gift boutique, part plant store, and part workshop space.”

 Old Yak Bazaar 2840 College Avenue, Berkeley